opulencephp/Opulence/application/rdev/models/applications/README.md

 * "session"
   * The session to use throughout the application
   * Must either the name or an instance of a class that implements `ISession`
+* "bootstrappers"
+  * Lists the names of the classes that implement `RDev\Models\Applications\Bootstrappers\IBootstrapper`
+  * All the bootstrappers listed will be registered to the application
 * "monolog"
   The following are required:
   * "handlers" => Maps to names of handlers, which map to options for that handler